Selindek/spring-data-jpa-acl/acl/README.md

 	GET /people/23/documents

 You will see only those of his documents what you have permission to via some way.
-(You can see the documents he shared with your WorkGroups, but you cannot see the documents he shared with other WorkGroups where you are not a member)
+(Eg. you can see the documents he shared with your WorkGroups, but you cannot see the documents he shared with other WorkGroups where you are not a member)

 ## Failed permission checks

 If a permission check fails during a 'get', 'save' or 'delete' method the result is a EntityNotFoundException.
 If it happens during accessing a Spring Data-Rest endpoint the result will be a 404 ('not found') status code.
 It's 404 and NOT 'forbidden' because we don't want to reveal even the existence of those objects which the current user has no access to.

-If a permission check fails during a 'find' method the result is _null_.
+If a permission check fails during a 'find' method the result is `null`.

 If a permission check fails during a 'findAll' method only the elements with appropriate permissions will be returned.
 The elements without proper permissions will be silently skipped.